 Executive Assistant to the Provost

 Areas of Responsibility: Support for the Provost; scheduling for Provost and Deans.
-Supports faculty Academic Affairs and Graduate Academic Affairs Committees, and the Committee on Tenure and Promotion.
+Supports the Committee on Tenure and Promotion.
+Oversees full-time faculty recruiting.
 Supports commencement and academic college events.